geek-is-stupid/geek-is-stupid.github.io/_posts/2019-08-06-how-to-reduce-loading-time-by-using-staticlib-with-cocoapods.md

 `"${PODS_ROOT}/Target Support Files/Pods-ShopBack/Pods-ShopBack-frameworks.sh"`

-So I digged in to this `Script Phase`, and find out that after you run `pod install`, it will automatically added that script to your app's `Build Phases`.
+So I digged into this `Script Phase`, and find out that after you run `pod install`, it will automatically added that script to your app's `Build Phases`.

-Let's what is inside the script:
+Let's check what is inside the script:

 ```
 install_framework "${BUILT_PRODUCTS_DIR}/Cartography/Cartography.framework"